tinacms/separate-website-repo/README.md

-This is a [Tina CMS](https://tina.io/) project.
+This is a [Tina CMS](https://tina.io/) project which uses a separate repo to store the CMS content.

 ## Create the content repository

+Using a separate content repo works by defining your config in the repo you'll use for editing the contnet (which is this repo).
+We'll call that the "website repo".
-Well start with a simple `.mdx` file, from the root of this repo run:
+To set up the "content repo", we'll start with a simple `.mdx` file:

 ```
-mkdir -p ../tina-demo-content/content/pages && touch ../tina-demo-content/content/pages/home.mdx && echo "Hello" >> ../tina-demo-content/content/pages/home.mdx
+mkdir -p ../demo-content-repo/content/pages && touch ../demo-content-repo/content/pages/home.mdx && echo "Hello" >> ../demo-content-repo/content/pages/home.mdx
 ```

 ## Local Development